773.702.8837 kenyatta@uchicago.edu

 5. Engage in the use or possession of alcohol, tobacco, or illegal drugs in the presence or vicinity of children.

-6. Possess, produce, access or make available to children, any sexually explicit images, material, or media.
+6. Possess, produce, access or make available to children any sexually explicit images, material, or media.

 7. Use inappropriate language, tell risqué jokes, or make sexually suggestive comments around children, even if the children themselves do so.

-8. Engage in or communicate with Minors through, text messages, social networking websites, internet chat rooms, or other forms of social media unless such communication is for the business purpose of University (i.e. Admissions, scheduling, recruitment).
+8. Engage in or communicate with minors through, text messages, social networking websites, internet chat rooms, or other forms of social media unless such communication is for the business purpose of University (i.e. Admissions, scheduling, recruitment).

 11. Transport a child alone in any vehicle.
 Do not use personal vehicles if possible.

-12. Invite children to your home.
+12. Invite a child to your home.

 Reports of Abuse or Neglect of Minors: